murratdemirr/slugger/README.md

 # Edge Api

 This application provides that xml feed endpoint and proxy restful client via core app.
+The main goal of this application is parsing XML and send each email address to Kafka Queue.

 Notice: You can run this application as multiple instances.